Creating The Future AR/VR Office Via Team-Building Games

 To overcome the hurdles mentioned above and in the spirit of Tesla’s secret letter we’ve adopted the following strategy.
 We plan to leverage the headsets for what they are already really good at, gaming, to help companies serve their current need of maintaining a fun and engaged culture with distributed teams.
 Headsets are shipped to each teammate and along with guiding participants through entertaining team-based games, we show them how much more engaging and productive the work environment can be with AR and VR.
 By the time they realize the benefits, our fully-fledged virtual company campus is ready for their team to work, collaborate, and play together from anywhere in the world.
 And it goes without saying that all free cash flow will be plowed back into making better productivity software and eventually better hardware to improve the state of AR.

 Our long-term bet is on AR, not VR.
 As mentioned in The Infinite Retina, people will likely have different headsets for different scenarios.
 They might have a lightweight completely see-through AR pair for walking around in public (e.g., Apple smart glasses), and a larger pair that allows them to feel more immersed in their target destination.
 Nevertheless, AR and VR technology will merge eventually with the difference already being quite nebulous.
-Headsets such as the Oculus Quest are already getting quite close to what we envision for the future of AR, and it’s here now.
+Headsets such as the Oculus Quest and Pico Neo are already getting quite close to what we envision for the future of AR, and it’s here now.

-With these Quest headsets, we've already enjoyed building team-building games and virtual office spaces for our fully distributed team and our early access customers.
+With these VR headsets, we’ve already enjoyed building team-building games and virtual office spaces for our fully distributed team and our early access customers.
 Our mission is to build the future office for AR and VR while making it fun.
 Reach out to see just how fun we’re making it!